A Quest for Knowledge: Introduction

-If both $x_l$ and $x_r$ are known initially, discoveries \emph{advance knowledge} beyond the frontier if the discoveries concern questions $x \notin [x_l,x_r]$.
-Advancing beyond the frontier works in the manner described in the paragraph above.
+If both $x_l$ and $x_r$ are known initially, discoveries \emph{expand knowledge} beyond the frontier if the discoveries concern questions $x \notin [x_l,x_r]$.
+Expanding beyond the frontier works in the manner described in the previous paragraph.
 Alternatively, discoveries \emph{deepen knowledge} if they concern questions $x \in [x_l,x_r]$.
-Depending on the distance between $x_l$ and $x_r$, advancing knowledge or deepening knowledge may be optimal.
-If $x_l$ and $x_r$ are close, knowledge is dense: the conjecture about any question in $[x_l,x_r]$ is already precise.
-In this case, advancing knowledge beyond the frontier provides larger benefits than deepening knowledge does.
-If $x_l$ and $x_r$ are far apart, knowledge is sparse: conjectures about questions in $[x_l,x_r]$ are imprecise.
+Depending on the distance between $x_l$ and $x_r$, expanding knowledge or deepening knowledge may be optimal.
+If $x_l$ and $x_r$ are close, the conjecture about any question in $[x_l,x_r]$ is already precise.
+In this case, expanding knowledge provides larger benefits than deepening knowledge does.
+If $x_l$ and $x_r$ are far apart, conjectures about questions in $[x_l,x_r]$ are imprecise.
 Obtaining an answer to a question $x \in [x_l,x_r]$ divides this single area of imprecise conjectures into two areas with precise conjectures.
-In this case, deepening knowledge provides larger benefits than advancing knowledge beyond the frontier does.
+In this case, deepening knowledge provides larger benefits than expanding knowledge.

-Overall, the largest benefit comes from deepening knowledge between distant, yet not too distant, pieces of knowledge.
-Advancing knowledge beyond the frontier beats deepening knowledge in an existing area only if all available areas are short.
+Overall, the decision-maker benefits most from deepening knowledge between distant, yet not too distant, pieces of knowledge.
+Expanding knowledge beyond the frontier beats deepening knowledge only if all available areas are short.

-Our second contribution is to characterize a researcher's optimal choice of which question to tackle and how much effort to invest in studying that question.
-We assume that the researcher's benefits of a finding are proportional to the benefits of a discovery discussed above.
+Our second contribution is to characterize a researcher's optimal choice of which question to tackle and how much effort to invest in studying that question for arbitrary existing knowledge.
+We assume that the researcher's benefits of a finding are proportional to the benefits for the decision-maker we have discussed above.
 In addition, we conceptualize the research process as the search for an answer.
 We assume that it requires effort to search for an answer and that the cost of effort is increasing and convex.
-We propose a cost function that derives from this idea and provide a microfoundation.
-The cost function relates the cost of research to \emph{novelty} (the distance of the question to existing knowledge) and \emph{output} (the probability that search results in discovery).
-The link originates in the initial conjecture, which depends on the novelty of the question.
-The more precise that conjecture, the higher the output for any given level of effort.
+We propose a microfounded cost function that captures the following idea: For a given amount of effort, search is more likely to result in a discovery if the conjecture about the answer is more precise.
+Because conjectures depend on the distance to existing knowledge, our cost function naturally links \emph{novelty} (the distance to existing knowledge) and research \emph{output} (the probability that search results in a discovery).